mdemoor226/N-Body-Rocket-Simulator/README.md

 HOW TO START THE PROGRAM:
-STEP ONE: Launch Run.sh you're done
+STEP ONE: chmod 533 RUN.sh, ./RUN.sh you're done
+One of the C++ programs will generate some unimportant warnings while compiling.
+Just ignore them.

 WHAT TO DO ONCE PROGRAM IS STARTED:
 The program will start by asking for the MAXIMUM time you're willing to wait until Rocket Launch.
 You will enter the time in days, hours, and then minutes.